navigation

 Commplace PR agency

-Conflict in the organization goes hand in hand with leadership.
-Being a leader is like playing a contact sport like rugby.
-Requires players to solve problems so that the game can continue unhindered.
-On the pitch, fouls and injuries are inevitable, as are conflicts in the workplace - sooner or later they will appear in any organization.
-Therefore, what companies need is the ability to recognize conflict, understand its nature and the ability to find a quick and fair solution.
+Organizational conflict goes hand in hand with leadership.
+Being a leader is like practicing a contact sport like rugby.
+It requires the players to solve their problems so that the game can continue without any problems.
+On the pitch, fouls and injuries are inevitable, just like conflicts in the workplace - sooner or later they will arise in any organization.
+Therefore, what businesses need is the ability to recognize conflict, understand its nature, and find a quick and fair solution.

 Organizational conflict rarely resolves itself - in fact, it tends to worsen if it is not dealt with properly and proactively.
 It is not uncommon for something that may have been resolved at an early stage to turn into a monumental problem because it has not been addressed at an early stage.
 Though conflict is a normal part of any social and organizational environment, the challenge is to how we will deal with it.
 Hidden, avoided or otherwise ignored, it will most likely aggravate it and turn into resentment.
 It will also cause mutual grievances to grow.
 A further escalation of the conflict may lead to the departure of employees and the emergence of a situation where the only option is to enter the - crisis management.